Collar (order): A tradition spreading to England: Henry VIII and the collar of the Garter (16th century)

 Until the reign of Henry VIII, the Order of the Garter, like most ancient of the great knightly orders, had no collar.
 But the Tudor king wished to match the continental sovereigns in all things as described in the statutes signed on January 5, 1508, by the Register of the Order, and sent to the Holy Roman Emperor Maximilian.
 The present collar of the Garter knights, with its golden knots and its buckled garters enclosing white roses set on red roses, has its origin in the Tudor age.
 In 1672, British antiquary Elias Ashmole, described a change from the original collar worn prescribed by King Henry VIII for the collar of the Order of the Garter said to be "a gold collar, coupled together by several pieces of links in fashion of garters, with a vermillion rose, and the image of Saint George hung thereat".
-Most of the British orders of knighthood now have collars and they are still worn on special occasions, known as collar days.
+Most of the British orders now have collars and they are still worn on special occasions, known as collar days.
 The Distinguished Service Order, the Order of Merit, the Order of the Companions of Honour and the Imperial Service Order are the exceptions.